uchemcolin/nuxtjs_notes_app/README.md

 # nuxtjs_notes_app

-Notes web app developed using Nuxt.js 3 for the frontend and Laravel 11.26.0 for the backend
+This web application utilizes a robust architecture with a Nuxt.js 3 frontend and a Laravel 11.26.0 backend.

+Frontend (Nuxt.js 3): Handles the user interface and interactions, providing a dynamic and engaging user experience.
+Backend (Laravel 11.26.0): Acts as the API server, managing data, business logic, and server-side operations.